 Managing work and HIV treatment

-You’re not legally required to tell your employer that you have been diagnosed with HIV.
-On the day of your diagnosis we suggested that you request a medical certificate from your doctor to support an application for sick leave, depending on your doctor’s assessment of your medicine strength and your mental and emotional need to recover and let your diagnosis sink in.
-The medical motivation for your bed rest or mental health recovery does not need to include your HIV positive diagnosis.
+You’re not legally required to tell your employer that you are HIV-positive.
+On the day of your diagnosis we suggested that you request a medical certificate from your doctor to support an application for sick leave.
+The medical motivation for your bed rest or mental health recovery does not need to include your HIV status.

 The law protects you: you are under no legal obligation to tell your boss, your manager, your secretary, or your colleagues, that you are HIV-positive.
 If you do choose to tell your employer that you are HIV-positive, they cannot tell someone else that without your consent.
 Your right to privacy has not changed, and cannot be changed, no matter what.

 Who needs to know your HIV status?